Internet-Draft Rego Policy in OAuth March 2026

 1. Assign a unique policy identifier;

-2. Store the policy content (or reference);
+2. Store the policy content;

 3. Associate the policy with the authorization session;